 This takes effect within minutes, and removes the action completely.
 Any data that would have gone to the destination is not delivered.
 Once deleted, the saved action cannot be restored.

-If you are using the default mappings for a destination action, you do not need to customize the mapping template for the action.
-However, you can always edit the fields later if you find that the defaults no longer meet your needs.
+If you use the default mappings for a destination action, you don’t need to customize the mapping template for the action.
+You can edit the fields later if you find that the defaults no longer meet your needs.

 To create a custom destination action, start from the Actions tab.
-If necessary, click Add subscription to create a new, blank action.
+If necessary, click New Mapping to create a new, blank action.

 - In the edit panel, define the conditions under which the action should run.

 - Test those conditions to make sure that they correctly match an expected event.
 This step looks for events that match the criteria in the debugger queue, so you might need to Trigger some events with the expected criteria to test your conditions.
 You can skip the test step if needed, and re-try it at any time.

 - Next, set up the data mapping from the Segment format to the destination tool format.